 Bear Lake Memorial Hospital Dialysis

-Bear Lake Memorial opened its dialysis unit in June of 2006 thanks to a generous contribution from an area family.
-Since then we have dedicated ourselves to providing the highest quality patient care and hospitality in the industry.
-We are proud to offer the services of our own Nephrologist, stomach Dr. Robert Leach, visit this who is available to our patients on a daily basis.
-At Bear Lake Memorial Hospital, prescription you can count on us to care.
+Bear Lake Memorial opened its dialysis center in June of 2006 thanks to a generous contribution from an area family.
+Since then, we have dedicated ourselves to providing the highest quality patient care and hospitality in the industry.
+We are proud to offer the services of our own Nephrologist, Dr. Robert Leach, who is available to our patients on a weekly basis.
+At Bear Lake Memorial Hospital, you can count on us to care.

 • Physician and experienced staff drive outstanding clinical outcomes

 • New, state-of-the-art equipment

 • Education, support, and counseling